Stella Nyanzi: Reputation and reception

 International news agencies have reported on the reasons for her arrest as political.
 NPR reported that her arrest was for giving hope "that the powerless can take on the powerful."
 The Washington Post reported that her arrest was for being an "outspoken anti-Museveni activist."
 Al Jazeera English reported that her arrest was due to Museveni's plans to rule for life and his intolerance of critics.
 The Canadian Globe and Mail reported that her arrest was "at the heart of it all it [about] her imaginative use of language and her fierce defiance of the perceived limits for Ugandan women."
 The Guardian reported that her "attack on her government’s refusal to fund sanitary wear for girls led to a successful crowdfunding campaign, and prison."

 In Uganda, she has a large number of supporters, with the largest social media following of any Ugandan.
 Many collected food for her in prison.
 Ugandan scholars have praised her as standing up against "our tormentors."
 Her lawyer Isaac Kimaze Semakadde was named "most outstanding public interest litigation lawyer in Uganda" by the Uganda Law Society, in part for his work on this case.

 In Uganda, "strong cultural taboos against talking openly and graphically about sex and sexuality" exist and "homosexuality is illegal and sex education is banned in schools."
 However, Nyanzi speaks "openly - and colourfully - about sex, genitalia and politics.
 For this, she is adored by many of her fellow citizens but viewed with distaste by some of Uganda's more conservative elements."

+Nyanzi was the subject of the 2026 film The Woman who Poked the Leopard directed by Ugandan filmmaker Patience Nitumwesiga.
+The film follows Nyanzi and her family through her imprisonment and election to her eventual exile to Germany.
+The film has screened at the One World International Human Rights Film Festival, the International Documentary Film Festival Amsterdam and Hot Docs Festival in Toronto.